+35.2.
 Lease expenses

-The lease expense recognized in the income statement mainly relate to municipality taxes, electricity charges and low-value leases:
+The lease expense recognized in the income statement related to low-value leases and short-term leases amounts to:

+For the year ended December 31

-(in EUR 000) 2020 2019
+(in EUR 000) 2021 2020 2019

-Expense 89 115
+Expense 75 89 115

-Total 89 115
+Total 75 89 115

+35.3.
 Other commitments

-The Company has granted in October 2020 an amount of €500,000 towards an institute under the Company's Sponsored Grant Program.
+The Company has granted in October 2020 an amount of €0.5 million towards an institute under the Company's Sponsored Grant Program.
 The institute will have to perform over a total period of two years certain clinical and research activities and training and education activities.
-The future payment commitments amount to €400,000 at December 31, 2020 which will be paid quarterly in instalments over the remaining period if the institute performs its activities.
+The future payment commitments amount to €150,000 at December 31, 2021 which will be paid quarterly in instalments over the remaining period if the institute performs its activities.
+During the period ended December 31, 2021, the Company recognized €250,000 in Therapy Development expenses.

-32. Related Party Transactions
+36. Related Party Transactions

-Transactions between the Company and its subsidiaries have been eliminated on consolidation and are not disclosed in the notes.
+Transactions between the Company and its subsidiaries have been eliminated in consolidation and are not disclosed in the notes.
+Related party transactions are disclosed below.